 Rarity: The VV-XXXX represents 0.2% of total Victor production.
 Rarity is classified as "uncommon” (2 stars out of 4).

-Note: Market value is based on documented auction and private completed sales (not asking prices) of identical models in similar condition from 2002-2019.
-Low represents the 20th percentile of actual selling price, Median represents the 50th percentile, and High represents the 80th percentile (e.g. top 20%) of realized selling prices.
+Note: Market value is based on documented auction and private sales (not asking prices) of identical models in similar condition from 2009-2019.
+A total of 72 confirmed sales have been recorded.
+Low represents the 20th percentile (e.g. bottom 20%) of realized selling prices, Median represents the 50th percentile, and High represents the 80th percentile (e.g. top 20%) of realized selling prices.

 The Victrola XXXX was one of Victor’s "mid-range" models, which failed to catch-on with the public's tastes.
 This particular design was in production from 1914 through 1919, but it remained in the catalog up through the end of 1921.
 It is assumed that many unsold VV-XXXX models remained stored in warehouses long after that date.
 Most XXXX's were probably sold in 1925 during Victor's "Half Price" sale (which was promoted to clear-out thousands of unsold machines).
 This style is relatively popular with collectors today due to its low production numbers and elegant carvings on the corner posts.
 It also includes distinctive fretwork below the lid that was removed from later production versions.
 The vast majority were produced in mahogany, as was this example.
 XXXX models with oak or walnut finishes are quite rare, and can be valued at well over 4 times the appraised price for this machine.

 The 78 RPM records shown in the submitted pictures date from the 1930’s and 1940’s, and have a nominal value of about $1.00 each.
-They are much newer than the appraised machine, and can be damaged if played repeatedly on an early acoustic phonograph such as the VTLA.
+They are much newer than the appraised machine, and can be damaged if played repeatedly on an early acoustic phonograph such as this example.

 Database Summary: There are currently 2,250 VV-XXXX phonographs logged in the survival database: